RhythmLunatic/gfl-cutscene-interpreter/GF Syntax Information.md

 I don't know where the frames are stored.

 ### 下雪
-Add snow animation to cutscene (Used in The Division)
+Add snow animation to cutscene (Used in The Division).
+Placed inside the text section despite not being related to text.

 ### 火花
 Add fire animation to cutscene.
 Takes a float as an argument, probably related to speed.